Russia's Yandex in talks to buy online bank Tinkoff for $5.5 billion

 Its founder, Tinkov has been battling acute leukaemia and had a bone marrow transplant in July.
 He stepped down as board chairman of the bank to focus on his health and transferred his TCS shares to a Tinkov family trust in the spring.

-Tinkov, who is in London to see his doctor, told Reuters by phone that he would stay with the company after its merger with Yandex.

-However, he also said he had already achieved all he wanted on the financial market and it was time to do something else, such as create a charity foundation to combat leukaemia.

-The possible deal was announced a few months after Yandex said it was terminating its partnership with Sberbank SBER.MM, which opened the door for Yandex to compete with the country's largest bank.
+The possible deal was announced a few months after Yandex said it was terminating its partnership with Sberbank SBER.MM, which opened the door for the company to compete with the country's largest bank.

-The deal will give Yandex potential synergies in data and products, but also exposes it to banking risks, which means it is crucial to retain the TCS management team, Maria Sukhanova, an analyst at BCS brokerage, said.

-Sukhanova said Yandex would have to take on more debt or issue new shares to pay for the deal.
+On the Moscow Exchange, TCS Group GDRs rose 6.4% on the day after the deal announcement, while shares in Yandex were up 4% on the day, outperforming the broader MOEX index .IMOEX that ended the day 0.7% higher.

+The transaction would be subject to the approval of Yandex’s shareholders, Yandex said.

-Reporting by Tatiana Voronova, Alexander Marrow and Nadezhda Tsydenova; Writing by Andrey Ostroukh and Polina Devitt; Editing by David Goodman/David Evans/Tom Brown/Jane Merriman
+Reporting by Tatiana Voronova, Alexander Marrow and Nadezhda Tsydenova; Writing by Andrey Ostroukh and Polina Devitt; Editing by David Goodman, David Evans and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.